lereedjr/Kaggle---Give-me-some-credit/README.md

     o	Quartiles (First and Third)

 #### Data Cleaning
-Transform variables to make sure they have the correct value ranges that makes sense
+Transform variables to make sure they have the correct value ranges that makes sense.
 •	Remove outliers/anomalies
     o	Replace missing or extensive ranges with NA
 •	Remove all the NA’s